How we keep beaches safe

 RNLI lifeboat volunteers or search and rescue helicopter crews can respond to a situation within minutes and often save lives close to the shore.
 But, at the beach, every second counts.

 For the best chance of survival, you need someone on the beach who can see the dangers develop: someone who can prevent accidents before they happen and respond instantly if they occur.

-You can see what a difference our lifeguards made in 2017 by downloading the RNLI Lifeguards Report.
+You can see what a difference our lifeguards made in 2018 by downloading the RNLI Lifeguards Report - PDF 3.10KB.

 The RNLI is proud to work in partnership with local authorities and beach owners to make our beaches safer.